aaossa/Model-experiments/README.md

 ## Current state of implementation

-- [ ] Generating items embeddings with pretrained networks.
+- [x] Generating items embeddings with pretrained networks.
 - [x] Data processing procedure to create triples.
-- [ ] Pytorch dataloaders.
+- [x] Pytorch dataloaders.
-- [ ] Pytorch model architecture.
+- [x] Pytorch model architecture.
-- [ ] Adapt framework to calculate metrics using hold-out.
+- [x] Adapt framework to calculate metrics using hold-out.

+## More about the implementation

+* Dataset was processed in the Social Computing and Visualization Lab at PUC Chile ([SocVis](http://socialcomputing.ing.puc.cl/), [@PUC-SocVis](https://github.com/PUC-SocVis)) cluster.
+* Models were trained in Google Colaboratory machines, using VMs with a specific GPU (**Tesla P100-PCIE-16GB**) for speed, but the results can be reproduced in any machine.